 Read more about

 Christchurch, the largest city in the South Island of New Zealand, is also the country’s third most populous city, and home to 381,800 residents.
-Based on Numbeo's city living databases' composite crime indices, Christchurch ranks as the 7th most dangerous city of Oceania.
+Based on Numbeo's city living databases' composite crime indices, Christchurch ranks as the 9th most dangerous city of Oceania.
 As per reports, one-third of the city’s residents feel unsafe at night.
 While 92% of people there claimed to feel safe during the day, only 60% felt safe at night.
 Alcohol-fueled crimes are the primary cause of fear among the residents.
-Besides substance abuse problems, a significant number of homeless people also reside in the city, setting up a base for higher crime rates.

 What is the Most Dangerous City in Indonesia?

 An Oceanic city torn by poverty, joblessness, and cultural clashes, Port Moresby in Papua New Guinea is one of the most dangerous places in all of Oceania.